TheV123/EarthquakeHistoricalDataAnalysis/Current Objectives.md

 * Time series - trends with the number of eathquakes
 * Looking at how long earthquake multiplicity decreases until a spike happens
   * Compare USGS and ETAS Data
+  * Can we look at the time between large earthquakes for different regions?
+  * Can we give an estimate to the time until the next large earthquake?

 ## Fixing issue of Aftershock